spirali/spirali.github.io/content/blog/music1/index.md

 <img src="n_to_3_2.png" width="80%"/>
 </p>

-X-axis is the number of tones; Y-axis is squared log distance.
-Note that Y-axis shown in log scale, so we are "zooming" on a smaller numbers.
+The X-axis is the number of tones; the Y-axis is the squared log distance.
+Note that the Y-axis is shown on a log scale, so we are "zooming in" on the smaller numbers.

-From the figure, we see that good candidates for "n" are: 12, 24, 29 tones.
+From the figure, we see that good candidates for "n" are 12, 24, and 29.
 But we want to optimize not only for {{ katex(body="\frac{3}{2}") }} but also for other "good ratios".
-As good ratios, we take the union of ratios in Scale 1 and Scale 2.
-If we take mean squared distances to all of these ratios we get the the following figure:
+As our set of good ratios, we take the union of ratios in Scale 1 and Scale 2.
+If we take the mean squared log distance to all of these ratios, we get the following figure:

 <p class="center">
 <img src="n_to_ratios.png" width="80%"/>
 </p>

-We can see that good candidates for "n” seems to be 12, 19, 22, 24, 27 and 29.
+We can see that good candidates for "n” appear to be 12, 19, 22, 24, 27, and 29.

-We choose n = 12 for compatability with Western music (it is aligned with Principle 5c).
-Notes on other “n” values: People in history experiments 19 and 22 tones music scales.
-24 tones is used in Middle East music.
-27 and 29 seem to be consudered obscure and not praticaly used.
+We choose n = 12 for compatibility with Western music (this aligns with Principle 5c).
+Notes on other “n” values: historically, people have experimented with 19- and 22-tone music scales.
+A 24-tone scale is used in Middle Eastern music.
+Scales with 27 and 29 tones seem to be obscure and are not practically used.

-So our Scale 3 is defined as follows:
+So our **Scale 3** is defined as follows:

-{{ katex(body="s_i = (\sqrt[12]{2})^i") }} for {{ katex(body="i \in {0, 1, \dots, 11}") }}
+{{ katex(body="s_i = (\sqrt[12]{2})^i") }} for {{ katex(body="i \in \{0, 1, \dots, 11\}") }}

-For comparison we plot all scales together: Scale 3 = orange circles, Scale 1 = blue triangles, Scale 2 = red crosses, and Scale 0 = green boxes.
+For comparison, we plot all scales together: Scale 3 = orange circles, Scale 1 = blue triangles, Scale 2 = red crosses, and Scale 0 = green boxes.

 <p class="center">
 <img src="four_scales.png" width="100%"/>